alexeadem/nginx-plus-demos/README.md

 ![Infrastructure and communication diagram](njs-diag.png)

-This demo simulates communication between cars (clients) sending their VINs numbers to the Nginx Plus for routing to a specific backend: Either DEV or PROD.
+This demo simulates communication between cars (clients) sending their VINs numbers to Nginx Plus for routing to a specific backend: Either DEV or PROD.
 Nginx will receive the car request and pass it to a VIN Router which will set the specific environment based on the VIN number in the `body` response back to Nginx Plus.
-Using NJS Nginx Plus will parse the environment variable and proxy the car request to either PROD or DEV.
+Using NJS Nginx Plus will parse the environment variable `Env` and proxy the car request to either PROD or DEV.

 ### Configuration